 You are going to be required to file an expatriate tax return no matter which country you live in, but how will your US expat taxes be affected if you’ve chosen to live in the Philippines?
-While the Philippines is among the most similar tax structures to the US in Asia, it is important to understand how your US expatriate tax return is going to be affected by your residing there.
-You should also be aware of your filing requirements and what US expat taxes you can expect to pay to the Philippines.
+While the Philippines is among the most similar tax structures to the US in Asia, it is important to understand how your US expatriate tax return is going to be affected by residing in the Philippines.
+Taxes are one of the most important things you’ll need to keep in mind, and you should also be aware of your filing requirements and what US expat taxes you can expect to pay to the Philippines.

-If you are a citizen or permanent resident of the United States, then you are obligated to file an expatriate tax return with the US Federal government each year no matter the country in which you reside.
-In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with form TD 90.22.1.
+If you are a citizen or permanent resident of the United States, you are obligated to file an expatriate tax return with the US Federal government each year no matter the country in which you reside.
+In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with FinCEN Form 114 (FBAR).

 While the US is one of the few governments that tax the international income of their citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation including: